 I am an associate professor of public policy at Leiden University, Netherlands.
 I focus on the comparative political economy of labour markets and welfare states in Europe.
 My work has been published in Socio-Economic Review, Comparative Political Studies, Journal of European Public Policy, European Journal of Political Research and Governance, among others.
 You can have a look at my publications and my profile on Google scholar and Researchgate, where most of my work can be dowloaded in open access.

 In May 2018, I was awarded a VIDI personal grant (2018-2023) from the Dutch Science Foundation NWO for a project on the relationship between immigration control and welfare state development.
 Information about this project can be found here.
 Within this project, I am writing a book provisionally called Welfare States and Open Borders under contract with Oxford University Press.

 Before joining Leiden University, I was a lecturer (Assistant professor) in the Department of Political Economy at King’s College London.
 I have held positions at the Max Planck Institute for the Study of Societies in Cologne, the European University Institute in Florence and the University of Amsterdam.
 I earned my PhD in Politics at the University of Lausanne (Switzerland) in June 2010.
 I grew up in Switzerland, and hold Swiss and Portuguese citizenships.
-I speak French, English, Portuguese, German, Italian, German and Dutch.
+I speak French, English, Portuguese, German, Italian, and Dutch.

 I occasionally blog here and tweet here.
 My research or commentary have been reported in Science, the Times Higher Education, the New York Times, The Nation, Slate, El Paìs, and Mediapart.
 My writing has appeared in the Washington Post, the Financial Times, Foreign Policy, the Daily Telegraph, CNN and Jacobin, among others.

 All the content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.